 - (a) In the event that the employer fails to reply to a complaint or grievance within the prescribed time limits in this Article the Association or the grieving party may submit the complaint or grievance to the next step. - (b) In the event that the Association or the grieving party fails to submit the complaint or grievance to the next step in the grievance procedure within the time limits expressed in this Article, the employer shall notify the Association and the grieving party of the expiration of the time limit.
 The Association or the grieving party shall then have an additional five (5) working days from the receipt of such notice to request an extension of the time limit.
 In the absence of a response to such a written expiration notice the complaint or grievance shall be considered settled without setting a precedent.

 (c) Abandonment

-A grievor may, by written notice to the appropriate dean/director/librarian, abandon a grievance at any time during the grievance process.
-If the grievance has been presented with the support of the Association, the employer shall notify the Association that the employee has abandoned the grievance.
+The Association may abandon a grievance at any time during the grievance process.
 The abandonment of a grievance shall not prejudice the position of the Association in dealing with grievances of a similar nature.

 30.11 Arbitration